arnold-c/OutbreakDetection/manuscript/manuscript.typ

 = Results
 The threshold that maximized measles surveillance accuracy depends on the diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl_od-optimal-thresholds, @fig-alert-threshold).
-When the average noise incidence was 8 times higher than the average measles incidence ($Lambda (8)$), the optimal outbreak alert threshold (T#sub([O])) ranged between 0.39 and 16.80 test positive cases per day.
+When the average noise incidence was 7 times higher than the average measles incidence ($Lambda (7)$), the optimal outbreak alert threshold (T#sub([O])) ranged between 1.72 and 18.73 test positive cases per day.
-Not surprisingly, the biggest driver of this difference was the testing rate; as a larger fraction of suspected cases are tested, the optimal threshold generally increases monotonically for all test and noise types with the exception of high dynamical noise scenarios (@tbl_od-optimal-thresholds, @fig-alert-threshold).
+Not surprisingly, the biggest driver of this difference was the testing rate; as a larger fraction of suspected cases are tested, the optimal threshold increases monotonically for all test and noise types (@tbl_od-optimal-thresholds, @fig-alert-threshold).

 The maximal attainable surveillance accuracy at the optimal threshold depends strongly on the structure and magnitude of the background noise (@fig-accuracy).
 For static noise, at all magnitudes, the maximum surveillance accuracy was consistently $approx$ 90% accuracy for all diagnostic tests (@fig-accuracy).